 Lester: At first I identified with the body, and then after a few minutes I did not.
-Do you want me to come down a step [spiritually] or do you want me to stay where I am?
+Do you want me to come down a step or do you want me to stay where I am?

 Q: All right, go ahead and stay up where you are.

-All physical disorders are in the mind
+Physical disorders exist only in the mind

 Question: You say pain is in the mind; it’s strictly in the mind.

 Lester: Yes.
 The only place we feel pain is in the mind.
 We think we feel it in the body, but we don’t.
 The body doesn’t feel anything; the body is inert, the body is just matter.
 The pain we feel is in our mind.
 It’s all mental.

 I can’t have a sick body without having a mental picture of sickness.
 It’s impossible to hold anything in the body that’s not in the mind.
 The body is only matter, it has no intelligence.
 We are the intelligence.
 We imagine and hold the life of the body.
 It’s impossible to be sick without holding that sick picture in our minds—unconsciously, of course.
 If it were conscious, we would correct it immediately.
 But being unconscious, it’s difficult, because we are not looking at it.

 Question: So how could you get a child to see this?

 Lester: That’s very difficult, and yet it isn’t.
 You’d be surprised at how children can accept these ideas much more easily than we grownups can, because they haven’t been so thoroughly indoctrinated in the wrong direction as we have been.
 The younger we are the more easily we accept these ideas.
 So the way you do it is by teaching it to them—treating them as an equal and talking to them as though they can understand this.
 You’d be surprised how they’ll pick it up.